code2genes/code2genes/README.md

-- 👋 Hi, I’m @nmhc98
+- 👋 Hi, I’m @code2genes
-- 👀 I’m interested in biotechnology
-- 🌱 I’m currently learning bioinformatic and biostatistic
+- 👀 Passionate about cancer research, bioinformatic and biostatistic
-- 📫 How to reach me: nereaherrera23@gmail.com
+- 📫 How to reach me: code2genes@gmail.com

 <!---
-nmhc98/nmhc98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+code2genes/code2genes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->